Im-Rises/emotion_recognition_cnn/README.md

 - Disgust

 The app is using the CNN (Convolutional neural network) with the ResNet50 Architecture via Transfer Learning.
 The AI is trained with the FER-2013 and FERPLUS datasets allowing it to understand how to analyse a person's emotion from a picture.

+The project is focused on the emotion recognition from face images.
+To find faces in a video, we use OpenCV that allow us to transform face from a video to images that we can predict its emotion.

 ### Features